Fraqs/LSD-Contract/EDITME.md

 yarn add Fraqs/LSD-Project.Contract
 ```

-> Installing dependencies after this may force you to reinstall it due to cached `yarn.lock` doesnt conatin GitHub modules.
+> Installing dependencies after this may force you to reinstall it due to cached `yarn.lock` doesn't contain GitHub modules.

 ## Usage